MouSiyi/CSdiy/02note.md

 **pure functions**:Functions have some input and return some ouput
 **non-pure functions** make some change to the state of the interpreter or computer

+## operators
+mathematical operators provide a method of *combination*
+each have their own evaluation procedures;can be thought of as short-hand for call expressions
+e.g 5//4 == floordiv(5,4)

 ## debugging
 incremental testing;modular design;precise assumption;
 teamwork

 哇塞 好酷
 吗的 发现太晚了